 How many hours a week will I work?

-If you are single and residing at White Sands National Monument, you will be required to work 32 hours per week.
+If you are single and residing at White Sands National Park, you will be required to work 32 hours per week.
 Couples are required at a minimum to work a combined 32 hour week.
 Since the park hours vary depending on the sunset time, you will not have a set schedule as some days you will begin in the morning and, at other times, in the afternoon.

 Will my spouse (partner, significant other) work the same days and the same schedule?